-Nearly all the results we obtain are hits against Pfam-B, but one is against Pfam-A. Let's take a look at Pfam domain PF01402 (RHH_1).
+One of the hits is against Pfam-B, but one is against Pfam-A. Let's take a look at Pfam domain PF01402 (RHH_1).
 Not an illuminating description, but a quick google search brings up the entry in the Pfam database (or just go to http://pfam.sanger.ac.uk and enter the ID in the search box).